Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Wellington, placing the area among the bottom 25% of areas assessed nationally

-Wellington's average annual new dwelling approvals over the past five financial years, from FY21 to FY25, have been around 18, totalling 92 homes.
-As of FY26, 12 approvals have been recorded.
-Over these five years, there has been an average of 1.1 people moving to the area per dwelling built.
-However, this figure has increased to 10.7 people per dwelling over the past two financial years, suggesting growing popularity and potential supply constraints in the area.
-The average construction value for new properties is $329,000.
+Wellington has averaged approximately 18 new dwelling approvals per year over the past five financial years, totalling 92 homes.
+As of FY-26, 13 approvals have been recorded.
+Over these five years, an average of 1.1 people moved to the area for each dwelling built.
+However, this figure has increased to 10.7 people per dwelling over the past two financial years, indicating Wellington's growing popularity and potential supply constraints.
+New properties are constructed at an average expected cost of $329,000.

-In FY26, commercial approvals totalling $5.8 million have been registered, indicating Wellington's primarily residential nature.
-Compared to the Rest of NSW, Wellington has significantly lower building activity, at 64.0% below the regional average per person.
+In FY-26, $5.8 million in commercial approvals have been registered, reflecting the area's primarily residential nature.
+Compared to the Rest of NSW, Wellington records significantly lower building activity, 64.0% below the regional average per person.
 This scarcity typically strengthens demand and prices for existing properties.
-Recent construction consists of 83.0% detached dwellings and 17.0% townhouses or apartments, maintaining the area's traditional low density character focused on family homes.
-The estimated population count per dwelling approval is 1074 people.
+Recent construction comprises 83.0% detached dwellings and 17.0% townhouses or apartments, maintaining Wellington's traditional low density character focused on family homes.
+The estimated population count per dwelling approval is 1074 people, reflecting the area's quiet development environment.

-Population forecasts project Wellington will gain 559 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.
+According to AreaSearch quarterly estimates, Wellington is forecasted to gain 559 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, offering good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development